 Frequently Asked Questions

-Please have copies of your animal’s medical records, including vaccination history, and any recent test results and radiographs from your veterinarian’s office faxed/emailed prior to your appointment to help us better understand your animal’s medical condition.
-We require proof of the rabies vaccine.
-If your animal is currently taking any medications, please bring a list of those as well.
+If we are not your primary veterinarian, please have copies of your pet’s medical records, including vaccination history, any recent test results and radiographs from your veterinarian’s office faxed/emailed prior to your appointment.
+It will help us better assist you and understand your animal’s medical condition.
+If your animal is currently taking any medications, please bring a list of those, as well.

 If your pet is here as an inpatient you are welcomed to call for updates after 10 AM.

 If your pet is here for surgery, you will be contacted after the surgery with an update.

 If you need to speak with a doctor please call between 10 AM and 6 PM.

 If you need to speak with a surgeon please call between 10 AM and 3 PM.

 Questions regarding the surgical procedure must be addressed with the surgeon prior to the day of surgery drop off.